 3. A handful of Okaloosa Island restaurants are advertising in Beachcomber now (see page 43), so you should eat, drink and tip heavily at all of them.

 4. Carl Hiaasen has a few funny things to say about United Airlines.

 5. Our regular contributor Joni Williams is recovering from surgery, so she couldn’t file a Brew Review this issue.
 Stay strong, Joni.

 6. Bill O’Reilly apparently got fired from FOX News.

 7. We’ve added a new feature called “Stream On” to review all those great Netflix, Hulu and Amazon shows.

 8. Robert Downey Jr., Robert Duvall and Billy Bob Thornton will be at the Destin Library this month.

 9. Don’t hold your breath on that new bridge connecting Fort Walton Beach and Destin happening any time this century.

 10. We print 10,000 or more copies of Beachcomber.
-Every 1,000th copy of the new Beachcomber print edition contains a crisp new $100 bill, courtesy of our friend Jimmy’s ATM company.
+Every 1,000th copy of this issue contains a crisp new $100 bill, courtesy of our friend Jimmy’s ATM company.

 Happy hunting!
 Beats spending all your time on Facebook lying about what bands you’ve seen.